radgrad/docusaurus2/docs/radgrad2/datamodel/entity-relationship-model.md

 The prior section illustrated the relationships between the data model entities in terms of class inheritance.
 That perspective reveals how code is shared.

 This section documents the direct relationships between data model entities.
 Depending upon your perspective, you might think of these references as "pointers", "foreign keys", or "references".
-For example, each document in the CourseInstance collection needs to refer to a specific Semester in which the course instance occurs, a specific student who has/is/will be taking the course, and a specific Course.
+For example, each document in the CourseInstance collection needs to refer to a specific Academic Term in which the course instance occurs, a specific student who has/is/will be taking the course, and a specific Course.
 These references are implemented via fields in the CourseInstance document that hold the docID to a document in the other entity's collection.
-So, each CourseInstance document has the following fields (among others): SemesterID, StudentID, and CourseID.
+So, each CourseInstance document has the following fields (among others): AcademicTermID, StudentID, and CourseID.

 ## Users and Profiles